 Pentagon’s Office of Strategic Capital must win over Silicon Valley

+In December, the United States Department of Defense established the Office of Strategic Capital to build out the U.S.’s strategic advantage in technology and industry by partnering with private capital.
 In an op-ed for Defense News, IST’s Leah Walker and Alexa W. caution that the office’s success hinges on acceptance in Silicon Valley and innovation hubs across the country.

 About the Initiative

 SBI takes an iterative approach to accelerate American economic competitive advantage with China: convening experts, researching what those experts identify, and developing public-facing papers and events to make it easier for leaders in Silicon Valley and DC to align on practical solutions.